-Soon nature began to absorb him and his muscles that never moved became the lines for the rivers.
-His heart that beat so slowly became the thunder, and his back that never straightened became the hillside.
-He never spoke and rarely breathed; he simply stared and wondered about what would have happened if someone besides himself had ruled his land.
+Soon nature began to absorb him, and his muscles, which never moved, became the lines for rivers.
+The heart that beat so slowly became thunder, and the back that never straightened became hillside.
+He never spoke and rarely breathed; he simply stared and wondered about what would have happened if someone else had ruled his land.

 Time moved on as he sat frozen, and soon he was discovered by animals.
-The deer sheltered themselves in the curves that his body provided.
-While rabbits and gophers and other burrowers found solace deep under the layers of dirt that covered him, next to the heat of his skin.
-Birds sang from the trees that grew from him and fish swam in the rivers that ran down the curvature of his form.
-He was surrounded by his land, yet he found no joy in it.
+The deer sheltered themselves in the curves of his body, while rabbits and gophers and other burrowers found solace deep under the layers of dirt that covered him, next to the heat of his skin.
+Birds sang in the trees that grew from him, and fish swam in the rivers that ran down his form.
+He was surrounded by his land, but he found no joy in it.

-Eventually men followed the animals that had come to live with him.
-He watched as they murdered the deer and cut down his trees.
+Eventually humans followed the animals that had come to live with him.
+He watched as they murdered the deer and cut down the trees.
 They stole fish from the rivers and birds from the skies.
 They built homes against his sides and fires that kept them warm.
 Sometimes they would gaze upon his face with wonder and leave him pieces of what they had taken from his beautiful land.
-He no longer wanted to watch, but he didn’t remember how to close his eyes.
+He no longer wanted to watch, but he couldn’t remember how to close his eyes.

-Years passed and man became more advanced.
-They built more houses until cities rose and cars drove through roads that they had carved out of his sides.
-People came from miles around to see him and take pictures of the king who no longer felt as though he ruled beauty, and had grown tired of watching as what had once been slowly disappeared.
-Men of science came and tried to figure out who had created him, as if he was made of the earth.
+Years passed, and the people became more advanced.
+They built taller houses until cities rose and cars drove on roads that they had carved into his sides.
+They came from miles around to see the king and take pictures of him.
+He no longer felt as though he ruled beauty, and he had grown tired of watching as what had once been slowly disappeared.
+Scientists came and tried to figure out who had created him, as if he was made of the earth.

 Some days they would climb up his chest and take measurements of his face and his eyes.
-He could see them in their short red shirts and their boots that left foot-prints on his cheek bones.
-They would laugh and joke about the poor measurement skills of the people of the past, and he remembered a time when he had pride in the way that he looked.
+He could see them in their short red shirts and their boots that left footprints on his cheekbones.
+They would laugh and joke about the poor measurement skills of the people of the past, and he remembered a time when he had taken pride in the way he looked.
 Little by little the smaller men made the mountain of a man crumble under their words and their destruction.